Nine Essential Features

 As the art of prognosis, astrology utilizes planetary movements for predicting the quality, meaning, and duration of specific time periods.
 Rather than simply describing event-outcomes, however, planetary movements can be depicted as windows of opportunity for the actualization of natal potentials.
 Concrete events both reflect and serve as catalysts for changes in awareness; thus, planetary movements can provide insight into the precise timing of developmental processes, allowing us to appreciate how inner and outer reality coincide, reflect, and transform each other.

-In 2012, the TGI program in Archetypal Cosmology morphed into a Certificate and Diploma Program at the Academy of AstroPsychology (AAP).
+In 2012, the TGI program in Archetypal Cosmology morphed into a two-year Diploma Program at the Academy of AstroPsychology (AAP).
 Courses at AAP include not only the history and theory of astrology, but also how astrology can best be utilized in a counseling setting.
 Students learn astrology as a psychological language, diagnostic tool, and developmental model.

 Again, astrology’s value as an aid to conscious evolution is especially emphasized, most notably through experiential work that combines archetypal pattern analysis with personal mythology.
 Support for conscious evolution is built into every course, encouraging students to collaborate with planetary cycles toward the unfoldment of their highest potential.
 Such an approach infuses the learning of astrology with tremendous, personal significance.

 2 See Rod O’Neal’s “Archetypal Historiography: A New Historical Approach,” Archai: The Journal of Archetypal Cosmology, I, no. 1 (Summer 2009): 71.